iam-pratap/Cloud-Cost-optimization/project.md

                     print(f"Deleted EBS snapshot {snapshot_id} as its associated volume was not found.")
 ```

-click on Test
+Click on Test

 #### Configure Event

 `Event Name` - test-event

 `Event sharing settings` - Private

 Save it

-you do it manully that we if you do it using cloud watch then you don't create test event
+We do this manully, if you do it using cloud watch then you don't create test event

-deploy then test again

-now it will fail bydefault lambda execution time 3sec and it is failing soame permission issue
+Deploy then test again, it will fail because bydefault **lambda execution time 3sec** and it is failing due to some permission issue.

-Output
+Output:
 ```
 Test Event Name
 test-event